-Click on the image to visit the National Hurricane Center's website and get the latest forecast information of Hurricane Dorian.
+Click on the image to visit the National Hurricane Center's website and get the latest forecast information on Hurricane Dorian.

 SFWMD Meteorologists are predicting local maximum rainfall as high as 8-12 inches in parts of South Florida over the Labor Day weekend with the heaviest rain forecasted on Monday.

 SFWMD will continue to keep the public updated on its emergency operations and flood control efforts as Hurricane Dorian approaches.